-A discreet, but effective ventilation system became a key part of the design for the revolutionary educational building that went on to win this year’s RIBA North West Award.
+A discreet, but effective ventilation system has become a key part of the design for the revolutionary educational building that went on to win the RIBA North West Award 2016.

 As well as the building’s own award, the RIBA regional Client of the Year prize went to the college’s head teacher Anne Pontifex, who played an active part in specifying its revolutionary ‘circular motion’ teaching space.

-Ruskin’s Flowbar Jet Throw linear diffuser offers a performance that is not too dissimilar to a jet nozzle so is able to ventilate very large spaces, but without the unsightly appearance.
+Air Diffusion FlowBar diffusers offer a performance that is not too dissimilar to a jet nozzle so is able to ventilate very large spaces, but without the unsightly appearance.
 They can also be plastered into the walls so, not only are they discreet, their subtle lines can also be a feature of the architect’s interior design without any loss of ventilation performance.

 Air Diffusion’s FlowBar diffusers are suitable for either ceiling or sidewall applications.
-They are available in straight lines or curves to blend with other architectural elements.
+They are available in straight lines or curves to blend in with other architectural elements.
 Standard slot sizes are 25mm, 38mm, 51mm, 63.5mm and 76mm with single section lengths available up to 2,400mm.